Protect Your Investment: Prosthetic Care Essentials

 - Water-based lubricants — safe for silicone

-- Cornstarch — for removing tackiness
+- Cornstarch — for removing tackiness (available at any grocery store)

 How to Avoid Damage & Tears